Skip to content

 make setup

-It is possible to exclude (xcl) services or pre-specified groups of services from the Tilt session to speed-up builds and decrease resource consumption:
+It is possible to exclude (xcl) services or pre-specified groups of services from the Tilt session to speed-up builds and decrease resource consumption.
+On Windows, you need to run this script using Git Bash:

-The groups of service currently available to disable in the internal cluster are:
+The groups of service currently available to disable in the platform cluster are:

 Group Services